ipinfo/perl/README.md

 #### Internationalization

-When looking up an IP address, the `$details` object includes a `$details->country_name` method which includes the country name based on American English and `$details->is_eu` method which returns `true` if the country is a member of the European Union (EU) else `undef`.
-It is possible to return the country name in other languages and change the EU countries file by setting the `countries` and `eu_countries` settings  when creating the `IPinfo` object.
+When looking up an IP address, the `$details` object includes a `$details->country_name` method which includes the country name based on American English, `$details->is_eu` method which returns `true` if the country is a member of the European Union (EU) else `undef`. and `$details->country_flag` method which returns dictionary of emoji and unicode of the country's flag.
+It is possible to return the country name in other languages, change the EU countries and countries flags file by setting the `countries`, `eu_countries` and `countries_flags` settings  when creating the `IPinfo` object.

 The file must be a `.json` file with the following structure: